OFFLINE MEDICINE DATABASE

 A new prescription

-The doctor prescribes a new preparation.
-Before you fill the prescription at the pharmacy, you check the “Drug interactions” section in the app — is the new medicine compatible with what you already take?
-You read the “Contraindications” section — is there a comorbidity that rules this drug out?
-You check “Adverse reactions” — so you know what to expect and when to call back.
+The doctor prescribes a new medicine.
+Before you fill the prescription at the pharmacy, you check the “Drug interactions” section in the app — does the new medicine conflict with anything you already take?
+You read the “Contraindications” section — is there a comorbidity that rules this medicine out?
+You check “Adverse reactions” — so you know what to expect and when to call the doctor.

-Pediatric dosing for paracetamol and ibuprofen depends on body weight.
-SPC lays out the ranges precisely — how many mg per kg, how often per day, maximum daily dose, minimum interval between doses.
+Paediatric dosage for paracetamol and ibuprofen depends on body weight.
+The SmPC sets out the ranges precisely — how many mg per kg, how often per day, maximum daily dose, and the minimum interval between doses.
 No searching through forums, no guessing.

-In elderly patients many drugs need dose adjustment.
-SPC has a dedicated special-populations section — that’s where you learn, for example, whether a renally cleared drug needs reduction below a creatinine clearance of 60 ml/min.
+In older patients, many medicines need dose adjustment.
+The SmPC has a dedicated section on special populations — that is where you learn, for example, whether a renally cleared medicine needs a dose reduction below a creatinine clearance of 60 ml/min.

-You’re travelling abroad.
+You are travelling abroad.
 You bring four medicines.
-On the plane nobody has internet.
-Offline SPC lets you verify, before giving a dose, whether a drug stays stable in the local temperature, what to do if a dose is missed, and whether it can be combined with an antihistamine for a climate change.
+On the plane, nobody has internet.
+Offline SmPC documentation lets you check, before giving a dose, whether a medicine stays stable at the current temperature, what to do if a dose is missed, and whether it can be combined with an antihistamine for symptoms triggered by a change in climate.

-SPC documentation in mojApteczka is not a standalone feature — it is a clinical layer beneath other tools.
-When you add a new medicine via AI recognition, the app automatically links the scan with the matching SPC entry.
+SmPC documentation in mojApteczka is not a standalone feature — it is the clinical layer beneath other tools.
+When you add a new medicine via AI recognition, the app automatically links the scan to the matching SmPC entry.
 When you search the NFZ database through medicine search, each result comes with inline documentation.
-When the system checks drug interactions inside your home pharmacy, it reads from the “Drug interactions” section of the same SPCs.
-And if you need the original PDF published by URPL, the leaflets and ChPL view links straight to it.
+When the system checks drug interactions inside your home medicine cabinet, it reads from the “Drug interactions” section of the same SmPCs.
+If you want to open the original PDF published by URPL, the leaflets and ChPL view also links to the full document.

 That’s the difference between an app that only knows the names of your medicines and an app that understands what they do.